 Training properly for a challenge like this is one of your best keys for success.
 And not hurting yourself.
 If you want to take your Murph time seriously I’d suggest starting at least 3 months out.
 This will give your body enough time to adapt to the high reps of the movement pattern safely while getting really strong along the way.

 Start your training by building up your sets of pullups, pushups, and air squats.
 The pullups and pushups tend to be the hardest part of this workout.
 So focusing on these is very important.
-Aim to get string at doing sets of 10 pullups, 20 pushups, and 30 air squats.
+Aim to get strong at doing sets of 10 pullups, 20 pushups, and 30 air squats.
 Then work on starting to combine the movement together in smaller sets.

 A couple workouts you can do include: